SPARQL-Anything/sparql.anything/experiment/README.md

 # Evaluation

-We conduct a comparative evaluation of sparql.anything with respect to the state of art methods RML and SPARQL Generate.
+We conducted a comparative evaluation of sparql.anything with respect to the state of art methods RML and SPARQL Generate.

 ## Cognitive Complexity Comparison